sorgerlab/indra/doc/tutorials/gene_network.rst

 The list `literature_stmts` now contains the results of all the statements that were read.

+To read a lot of conent at scale, you should set up reading locally on your machine or set up reading on your cluster.
+To set up REACH, see more `here
+<https://github.com/clulab/reach>`_ for using REACH to read content.

 Combine all statements and run pre-assembly
 -------------------------------------------